-Cox Communications’ vision for a second-screen app that aggregates live TV and on-demand content and wraps it all together with a personalized recommendation engine is nearing reality.
+Cox Communications’ vision for a second-screen app that aggregates live TV and on-demand content, wrapping it all together with a personalized recommendation engine, is nearing reality.

 The aim is to give customers an all-in-one portal to Cox’s entire video slate and drive usage by implementing tools that help consumers more easily find something to watch even as the amount of choice continues to expand.